Real Ale

 1851 Census Robert Sharp (Blacksmith)

 By the 1850s business was expanding, and they were working the farm alongside the smithy, and employing several workers there.
-In 1854 Robert was still listed as a blacksmith on the below directory, but later that decade he and Elizabeth opened the Inn.
+In 1854 Robert was listed as a blacksmith on the below directory, although, a press cutting from later the same year evidences that he and Elizabeth had opened the Inn, so the exact year of its opening remains unascertained at this time.

 1854 Mannex Directory Robert Sharp